 Focuser: Non-rotating helical focuser

-The Starwave 50mm Guide Scope is a straight through finder telescope with an indexed non-rotating, helical micro-focuser.
+The Starwave 60mm Guide Scope is a straight through finder telescope with an indexed non-rotating, helical micro-focuser.
 Using this sturdy mini refractor telescope for autoguiding is a pleasure.
-This small, lightweight 50mm scope fit into my existing tube rings that previously housed my Orion model.
+This lightweight 60mm scope fit into the existing finder scope bracket on the Meade 70mm Astrograph.

 The brass compression ring at the focusing end of this scope held the Altair GPCAM2 snug and securely.
 The CS-mount adapter with the built-in clear optical window remains thread to the GPCAM2 at all times.
 I used the included 1.25″ x 20mm threaded nosepiece to reach focus with the Starwave telescope.